-Digital marketing can be pretty dense.
-It starts puzzling you from the very beginning when it comes to making out which type of account you need.
 You know Adsterra as a global ad network that connects advertisers and publishers.
 Advertisers VS Publishers: who exactly are they?
 How do they earn and make profits?
-Which type of account should you go for to run a campaign or make money on traffic?
+Which type of account should you go for to run a campaign and make money on traffic?

 Today we’ll make it crystal-clear.
-Read this “Advertisers VS Publishers” 101 to learn all the differences in terms of running the business within an ad network.
+Read this ultimate 101 guide to learn all the differences in terms of running the business within an ad network.

 Advertisers VS Publishers within an ad network

 Ad networks will ask you to choose the type of account and register as an advertiser or as a publisher.
 But not all of them will explain what they mean by these two statuses.
 Adsterra has made it easier to choose between the two roles by placing a short description of the accounts’ purposes.
 But for a deeper understanding, you will get all differences explained later on.

 Who are advertisers?